zack2016/smarthome/doc/developer/source/metadata/plugin_global.rst

     - **version:** Version number of the plugin.
 It is checked against the version number defined in the Python source code
     - **sh_minversion:** Minimum SmartHomeNG version this plugin is compatible with.
 If *sh_minversion* is left empty, SmartHomeNG assumes that the plugin is compatible with every version of SmartHomeNG [Test not yet implemented]
     - **sh_maxversion:** Maximum SmartHomeNG version this plugin is compatible with (or empty, if compatible with the actual version of SmartHomeNG) [Test not yet implemented]
+    - **py_minversion:** Minimum Python version this plugin is compatible with.
+If *py_minversion* is left empty, SmartHomeNG assumes that the plugin is compatible with every older Python version
+    - **py_maxversion:** Maximum Python version this plugin is compatible with (or empty, if compatible with the actual version of Python)
     - **multi_instance:** Is the plugin multi-instance capable?
     - **restartable:** Is the plugin restartable?  (valid entries are: **True**, ** **False**, **unknown**)
     - **classname:** Name of the Python class to initialize (the class that implements the plugin)